Academy of the Asturian Language: History

 ALLA first notice appears in the 18th century, when Gaspar Melchor de Jovellanos and Carlos González de Posada talk in their letters about the idea of creating it in 1791.
-Jovellanos' project, however, was aborted because of his imprisonment in Majorca.
+Jovellanos' project, however, was aborted because of his imprisonment in Mallorca.

 In 1920s the Real Academia Asturiana de las Artes y las Letras (Royal Academy of Asturian Arts and Letters) was created by some intellectuals, including José Antonio García Peláez (Pin de Pría).
 It was divided in four sections and its principal objectives were to create an Asturian dictionary and grammar and to publish a magazine.
 Other sections were dedicated to promoting Asturian literature, theatre and music.

 But it was from 1980 when the Asturian pre-autonomous government, the Consejo Regional, approved the creation of the ALLA, founded 15 December of the same year.
 Xosé Lluis García Arias was its first president from that moment until 2001 when Ana Cano took over from him.